Labour Program Forward Regulatory Plan: 2024 to 2026

 Regulatory cooperation efforts (domestic and international)

 The United States of America (U.S.) has regulations from both state and federal levels, and in general, Canada and the U.S. have similar requirements.
-The U.S. is finalizing similar requirements for nanoparticles.
+The U.S. is finalizing similar requirements for nanomaterials.
 Canadian and U.S. regulations concerning exposure to ultraviolet radiation reference the same standard.
 The proposed amendment to maintain records for 30 years would be aligned with the U.S. regulations.

 Consultations

 Further consultations with the Occupational Health and Safety Advisory Committee took place in June 2022.
-The proposed amendments and the expanded scope were presented to members and were met with a positive response.
+The proposed amendments and the expanded scope were presented to members and met with a positive response.

 Consequential amendments